Way of the Samurai 3: Jobs and minigames

 Players can do jobs for any of the three sides.
 Working for one side will increase the main character's popularity with that side, and terrorising them will make them hate him instead.
 Some of these jobs include babysitting a dog, finding runaway kids, punishing food thieves, rescuing kidnapped babies, or just killing someone.

 In addition to various normal "jobs" provided by four different brokers, there are some minigames like "ring the bell", "cut vegetables", "dismantle the giant tuna", and "make mochi (sticky rice cakes)".

 Reception

 Famitsū gave the game a 31/40 (8-7-8-8) score.
 It sold 80,000 copies in the first three days in Japan.

 GamesRadar gave "7 reasons you should care about Way of the Samurai 3".
 Chris Roper from IGN wrote a review, giving it a 6.5 overall for having "PS2 games" graphics, "meh" combat, and "not enough of a sandbox to really build a castle".
 On November 30, 2009, GameSpot posted a review for this game, with a 5.5/10 score.

 "Plus" version

-A new version of the game was released for PlayStation 3 in Japan as Way of the Samurai 3 Plus, with additional content, including four more companions (Osei, Itsuse, Araragihime, and Sensei).
-This content is not available in the English version of the game.
+A new version of the game was released for PlayStation 3 in Japan as Way of the Samurai 3 Plus on October 29, 2009.
+It features additional content, including four more companions (Osei, Itsuse, Araragihime, and Sensei).
+The English version of the game, which was released close to Plus, does not include this content.
+However, it features additions of the earlier Xbox 360 port.